gitops-tech/gitops-tech.github.io/index.md

 The source code of your application lives inside the application repository along with your Kubernetes YAMLs needed to deploy your app.
 Whenever your application code is updated, the CI pipeline is triggered, your application is built, and finally the environment repository is updated with new deployment descriptors.

-Tip: You can also just store templates of your YAMLs to always set the currently build version correctly.
-Simon: store templates where? in the environment repository or the application repository?
+Tip: You can also just store templates of your YAMLs in your application repository.
+When a new version is built, you can use the template to generate the YAML in your environment repository.

 ![Push-based GitOps](images/push.png)

 Changes to the environment repository trigger the Continuous Deployment pipeline.

-Simon: Unterschied CI zu CD pipeline?
+> > Simon: Unterschied CI zu CD pipeline?
 Wo liegt der genau?
+>
+> Florian: Eigentlich nur darin, was die machen.
+CI baut und testet, CD deployed wirklich.
+> Sollte man das da noch erklären oder irgendwie vereinfachen?

 This pipeline is responsible for applying all manifests in the environment repository to your infrastructure.

 **Want to see how to set it up?** Check out [Google's Tutorial](https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build) on how to set up Push-based GitOps with their Cloud Builds and GKE.